 Regardless of whether you're 14 or 40, weight management is essential.
 But when you enter your forties, you may realize that losing or even maintaining weight seems like a serious task.

-From decreased metabolism to the shifts in hormones, your body starts responding in a different manner to food, sleep, and stress.
+From decreased metabolism to shifts in hormones, your body starts responding in a different manner to food, sleep, and stress.
 But with the right information and guidance, weight control in your 40s is possible—and more urgently needed than ever.

 Lower metabolism translates into fewer calories burned.
 This results in fat accumulation within the body, which primarily gets stored around the belly as belly fat.
 This is also brought about by hormonal changes.
 This is especially so in the case of women.
 When menopause sets in, there are enormous hormonal fluctuations, disrupting routine and the equilibrium in body functions.
 This leads to unsuspected weight gain.
 Muscle mass also dwindles with age, which encourages fat deposition in the body.

-What Happens to the Body After 40?
-Metabolic Slowdown After age 30, your resting metabolic rate declines by 2–5% per decade after age 30.
-You burn fewer calories at rest. (at sleep) Muscle Loss (Sarcopenia) On average, adults lose 3–8% of muscle mass per decade after age 30, speeding up after age 60.
+After age 30, your resting metabolic rate declines by 2–5% per decade after age 30.
+You burn fewer calories at rest. (at sleep)

 The most obvious indicator?
 Stomach fat, also referred to as visceral fat, raises the risk of diabetes, heart disease, and joint pain.
-What Doesn't Work After 40

 1. The Ideal Meal Plate

-In keeping a healthy diet, understanding what to fill your plate with is the best place to start.
+When keeping a healthy diet, understanding what to fill your plate with is the best place to start.
 Make your plate colorful like a rainbow.
 A straightforward and practical way to have a balanced meal is:

 The 50-25-25 Rule

-Use this rule for a balanced meal: - 50% Veggies & Fruits: High in fibre and antioxidants
+- 50% Veggies & Fruits: High in fibre and antioxidants

 - 25% Lean Proteins: Examples include chicken, eggs, paneer, and legumes